-Generic Undergraduate Regulation §9 applies, except that the assessment of School Experience is exempt from the provisions of Schedule B of the Code of Assessment and is assessed on a two point scale - Satisfactory, Unsatisfactory.
+Generic Undergraduate Regulation §9 applies, except that the assessment of School Experience:

+- a) Levels 1 and 2 are exempt from the provisions of Schedule B of the Code of Assessment and are assessed on a two point scale Satisfactory and Unsatisfactory. - b) Levels 3 and 4 are exempt from the provisions of Schedule B of the Code of Assessment and are assessed on a three point scale Distinction/Satisfactory/Unsatisfactory.